supere989/patagontrace_localLLM/README.md

 For sample PCAP files, visit https://wiki.wireshark.org/SampleCaptures

 ### Token Limit and PCAP Trimming:
-Patagontrace defaults to using the cost-effective and efficient GPT-3.5-turbo model.
-See more information: https://platform.openai.com/docs/models
+By default, Patagontrace employs the cost-efficient GPT-3.5-turbo model optimized for the Chat Completions API.
+Learn more: https://platform.openai.com/docs/models

 GPT-3.5-turbo has a token limit of 4093 tokens.